 To maintain normal B12 levels, monthly 1,000 mcg injections are usually required for life.
 It is important to discuss with your health care provider as there may be individual cases were more or less supplementation is appropriate.

 There are a variety of ways to administer vitamin B12.
 The traditional approach is intramuscular injections.
 More recently subcutaneous injections have been used.
 Both of these types of administration routes are effective.
 It is important to discuss with your physician which route would be best for you.
 In addition to the intramuscular and subcutaneous administration, research has shown that oral B12 supplementation (B12 tablets) with 1,000-2,000 mcg per day is as beneficial as intramuscular supplementation (B12 shots) – especially once you are at baseline.
 There is evidence that your small intestine can start producing some intrinsic factor following a gastrectomy.
 Sublingual and intranasal are other possible ways to supplement with B12 once B12 levels have stabilized.
 It is important to discuss alternative methods of administration of B12 with your health care provider to determine which supplementation route works best for you.
 Depending on your lifestyle you may find it easier to have a monthly injection while others would be more compliant with a daily tablet.
-If you do change administration route of B12 i.e. from intramuscular to oral, more frequent monitoring may be needed until baseline levels are achieved.
+If you do change administration route of B12 i.e. from injection to oral, more frequent monitoring may be needed until baseline levels are achieved.

 Although not common, folate deficiency may develop after gastrectomy due to malabsorption and impaired digestion.
 If folate deficiency is suspected, your health care provider should obtain a red blood cell (RBC) folate level (rather than serum folate) to determine if there is an actual folate deficiency.
 Vitamin B12 is needed to activate folate and supplementing with folate may mask a vitamin B12 deficiency so vitamin B12 levels should be considered before supplementing with folate.
 For this reason, it is important to discuss any concerns you have about folate deficiency with your health care provider.